belkaite/WarGame/README.md

 # 🃏 WarGame 🃏

-A classic War card game implemented using Python and following the Object-Oriented Programming paradigm.
+A war card game implemented using Python and following the Object-Oriented Programming paradigm.
 This project was developed collaboratively with peers.
 Many thanks to Egle and Gabriele for your contributions!

 ## 📜 Rules of the Game